Programmable heralded linear optical generation of two-qubit states: Design of programmable linear optical circuits

+First, we consider the case of universal interferometers, i.e., ones that are capable of implementing arbitrary transfer matrices ($U^{(6)}$ and $U^{(5)}$ in Fig.~\ref{fig:fig_1}).
+Therefore, universal interferometers allow a full exploration of the capabilities of linear optics to generate entangled qubit states.

-These interferometers usually come in the form of two-mode beam splitters meshes having variable splitting ratios and phase shifts.
-Universal interferometers allow for a fully exploration of linear optics capabilities to generate entangled qubit states.
-In particular, we use the rectangular design proposed in \cite{Clements2016}.
+These interferometers usually come in the form of two-mode beam-splitter meshes having variable splitting ratios and phase shifts.
+In particular, we use the rectangular design proposed in Ref.~\cite{Clements2016}.
 According to this design, a universal decomposition represents an $N$-mode interferometer as $N$ layers consisting of beam-splitters with variable transmissivities and variable phase shifts.
-Each beam-splitter acts locally on two neighboring modes by a transfer matrix:
+Each beam-splitter acts locally on two neighboring modes by a transfer matrix (see Appendix \ref{appendix:parametrization}):